 A similar relation holds between the two poles on the horizontal axis, which runs from primarily descriptive to primarily prescriptive.
 Our knowledge and experience of how the world is (description) and our knowledge and experience of how the world might be and might be a better place (prescription), constitute one another.
 Our capacity of being aware of the world existing in a specific way is dependent on our capacity of being aware of the fact that the world could, in some ways, also be otherwise.
-Moreover, we have the capacity for not being neutral, or indifferent, toward those different possible worlds.15 In other words: we would experience our life world in a completely

-13 Although we do consider this focus on the close entanglement between knowledge and practice a strength of pragmatism, we should also be attentive of its limitations.
-Firstly, it means that pragmatists are unlikely to be particularly interested in knowledge that does not seem to have obvious practical implications.
-After all, in the pragmatist view, there is no way of ascertaining whether such propositions are likely to be true (or false).
-This might impose an undue restriction on the sorts of knowledge that seem to be worthwhile to pursue.
-Also, we have to bear in mind that the issues that the founders of pragmatism had in mind when reflecting on the nature of knowledge and its association with practice, are rather different from the issues that are nowadays on the agenda.
+Moreover, we have the capacity for not being neutral, or indifferent, toward those different possible worlds.
+In other words: we would experience our life world in a completely different way if we were not, at the same time, able to imagine that our life world could, at least in some respects, also be different, and that humans can, at least to some extent, affect their life world (that is: it is not, or the founders of pragmatism had in mind when reflecting on the nature of knowledge and its association with practice, are rather different from the issues that are nowadays on the agenda.
 A case in point would be the current debate on global climate change.
 The complexity of many current issues may defy the thinking through of what sort of actions would be most reasonable, if we assume that our account of them is correct; similarly, complexity may defy a straightforward interpretation of what is being observed in such cases.
 Finally, some issues may require a long time of follow up in order to discover the full range of implications.
 By pointing to these limitations, we do not wish to suggest that the pragmatist account of knowledge is no longer of use to the present context; rather, these issues need to be addressed in order to see whether and how the classical pragmatist account is still relevant for the complex issues that we are typically facing in the 21st century (see, for instance, Sanderson I. Intelligent policy making for a complex world: pragmatism, evidence and learning.
 Political studies.
-2009;57(4):699-719.
+2009; 57(4): 699-719.